pudnax/pilka/README.md

 On recent macOS, to allow sound input to be captured (for FFT textures to be generated), you need to: Open up System Preferences, click on Security & Privacy, click on the Privacy tab then click on the Microphone menu item.
-Make sure Bonzomatic.app is in the list and ticked... erm, probably.
+Make sure `pilka` is in the list and ticked... erm, probably.
 I don't have macOS.

 ## Installation